Media Sevices (ARC)

 - You will receive a "Bindery Form" to complete.

-- Then call Debbie to inform her of number of boxes.
+- Then inform ARC of number of boxes.

 - Midatlantic Book Bindery company will pick up books once at the end of the fiscal year at the school site or a small sized box of books can be sent to ARC.